• Discounts and special offers

 A cell phone displaying the OpenAI logo.
 Samuel Boivin/NurPhoto via Getty Images

-Robinhood investing app lets everyday Americans buy into OpenAI — but Bank of America warns there are no 'ground rules to protect them'
+Robinhood lets everyday Americans buy into OpenAI — but as Bank of America warns, private markets don't have the same 'ground rules' to protect them

 Advertisement